uhlmanngroup/MorphoDynamicsPipe/README.md

 If you are not on Windows then you can ignore this step.
 If you are on Windows but you have a GPU then you can ignore this step.

-Then run `snakemake -s run_example.smk --cores "all" --sdm conda --conda-frontend mamba --keep-going` when in the MorphoDynamicsPipe folder.
+Then run `snakemake -s run_example.smk --cores "all" --sdm conda --keep-going` when in the MorphoDynamicsPipe folder.

 To change which algorithm is used for segmentation (default: cellpose), open the run_example.smk file,